 Dr. Carolyn Ownbey (she/her) is Assistant Professor & Chair of English, Communications, & Literature at Golden Gate University in San Francisco, & Faculty Director of the GGU | Outlier.org Degrees+ programs.
-Her work focuses on anticolonial literature and other media, law, human rights and narrative, and theories of democracy and citizenship.
-She has essays published in Law & Literature, Textual Practice, Critique: Studies in Contemporary Fiction, and Safundi: The Journal of South African and American Studies, among others, as well as in a number of edited volumes such as In the Crossfire of History: Women’s War Resistance Discourse in the Global South (2022, Rutgers UP).
-She recently co-edited a roundtable for Global South Studies with Dr. Kerry Bystrom (Bard College Berlin) on the subject of Monica Popescu’s At Penpoint: African Literatures, Postcolonial Studies, and the Cold War (Duke UP, 2020).
+Her scholarship and teaching focus on anticolonial literature and other media; law, human rights and narrative; and theories of democracy and citizenship.
 Her current book in progress is an interdisciplinary project focused on questions of law, human and civil rights, nation, and state in several modes of political resistance writing since 1945.

+She has essays published in Law & Literature, Textual Practice, Critique: Studies in Contemporary Fiction, and Safundi: The Journal of South African and American Studies (2 essays and a review), among others, as well as in a number of edited volumes such as In the Crossfire of History: Women’s War Resistance Discourse in the Global South (2022, Rutgers UP).
+She recently co-edited Global South Studies‘ inaugural Book Forum with Dr. Kerry Bystrom (Bard College Berlin) on the subject of Monica Popescu’s At Penpoint: African Literatures, Postcolonial Studies, and the Cold War (Duke UP, 2020), and to which she contributed an essay, in addition to the co-written introduction.
+She is co-editor of the forthcoming edited collection Pandemic Play: Community in Performance, Gaming, and the Arts (Palgrave) with Dr. Catherine Quirk (Edge Hill University).